benjypng/logseq-wordcount-plugin/README.md

 Happy counting!

-# Styling the Wordcount button
+# Styling the wordcount button

 You can style the wordcount button using the class `.wordcount-btn`.
 Simply add it into your `custom.css`.